oisdk/SwiftSequence/README.md

  [1, 2, 3].reduce(+) // 6
  ```

-This function works the same as the standard library reduce, except it takes the initial value to be the first element of `self` It returns an optional, which is `nil` if `self` is empty.
+This function works the same as the standard library reduce, except it takes the initial value to be the first element of `self`.
+It returns an optional, which is `nil` if `self` is empty.

 ### Scan ###
 Return an array where every value is equal to combine called on the previous element, and the current element.
 The first element is taken to be initial.